Skip to content

 Predictive Work Schedule Laws: How to Stay Compliant

 Even if you aren’t affected by existing Fair Workweek laws, you might be soon.
 There’s an ongoing campaign for more predictive work schedule laws at a federal level.
 Businesses of all sizes should be ready to inform employees of schedules in advance, and avoid schedules with minimal breaks between shifts.
+In light of these changes, it’s worth considering whether a compressed work schedule is right for you.

 Implementing these practices might be hard at first – especially if you’re not facing compliance issues yet.
 But in the long run, it’s better to be prepared.
 You can protect your business from future compliance issues by creating more efficient schedules all around.
 Or at a bare minimum, digitize your records as soon as possible.